 For Whom is This Model Appropriate?

-1) At a cost of just $9 per month (with a 14-day FREE trial), and attaining a steady Annual Return of about 15%, the S&P 500-Conservative Strategy ('SP500-CSRV') is the perfect entry-level model for investors who are just getting started.
+1) At a cost of just $9 per month (with a 14-day FREE trial), and attaining a consistent Annual Return of about 15% (18% since 2009), the S&P 500-Conservative Strategy ('SP500-CSRV') is the perfect entry-level model for investors who are just getting started.
 Its consistent investment results, with low volatility and minimal drawdowns (average Max Drawdown of just of just -9.65% per year) will give you the chance to become familiar with the process of investing, achieve much higher returns than alternative investments, and avoid the big losses that can traumatize new investors.
-With the SP500-CSRV Strategy, that risk is practically eliminated.
-This model has never experienced a money-losing year.
+With the S&P500-CSRV Strategy, that risk is practically eliminated.
+This model has been profitable every year since inception.

-By offering this easy-to-operate, low-turnover strategy at the nearly-give-away price of only $9 per month, we hope to introduce you to a world of investment performance that you'll never want to leave.
-After gaining experience with one our breakthrough investment strategies, we expect you will add several of our higher-profit models to your portfolio, you'll boast about us on social media, rate us highly on investment-related websites, and that you'll rave about ETFOptimize to your friends and family – the people who matter most in your life.
+By offering this easy-to-operate, low-turnover strategy at the introductory price of just $9 per month, we hope to introduce you to a world of investment performance that you'll never want to leave.
+After gaining experience with one our introductory investment strategies, we hope you will add some of our higher-profit models—or choose our Ultimate Combo Strategy, you'll boast about us on social media, rate us highly on investment-related websites, and that you'll rave about ETFOptimize to your friends and family—the people who matter most in your life.
+We hope to serve you so well and satisfy your investment needs so completely, you'll become an avid, year-'round ambassador for ETFOptimize.

 Data sources: Performance Statistics; Portfolio123, Standard & Poors Global Market Intelligence,